copasi/model_replicator/README.md

  1. [Mendes P, Kell DB (2001) MEG (Model Extender for Gepasi): a program for the modelling of complex, heterogeneous, cellular systems.
 Bioinformatics 17:288–289](https://doi.org/10.1093/bioinformatics/17.3.288)
  2. [Bergmann FT (2023) BASICO: A simplified Python interface to COPASI.
 Journal of Open Source Software 8:5553](https://doi.org/10.21105/joss.05553)

+## Funding

+This package was supported by the National Institute of General Medical Sciences of the National Institutes of Health under award number GM137787.
+The content is solely the responsibility of the authors and does not necessarily represent the official views of the National Institutes of Health.

+## License

+This program is Copyright Pedro Mendes 2024 and is provided under the Artistic License 2.0, which is an OSI approved license.
+This license allows non-commercial and commercial use free of charge.